2 November 1994

-If I tell you what I ve been up to, you will just laugh your socks off at my ignorance.
+If I tell you what I’ve been up to, you will just laugh your socks off at my ignorance.

-That I ever thought fall 1994, would be the time when I would write a groundbreaking book on consent play within unconventional and highly exciting relationships between dare I say “superior” minds?
+That I ever thought fall 1994, would be the time when I would write a groundbreaking book on consent play within unconventional and highly exciting relationships between dare I say “superior” minds.

-I haven’t heard from my lover Bear for ages, and I would not be surprised if he is with another woman.
-Probably a less problematic one.
+I haven’t heard from my lover Bear for ages, and I would not be surprised if he is with another woman, probably a less problematic one.

-“Yes.
 If it works, this relationship style will bring you the best thing you ever got, the best thing he ever got, and in all likeliness the best thing anybody going back three generations on both sides ever got.

-But most likely it will not work and you’ll end up totally alone and everybody will believe you totally deserved it.”
+But most likely it will not work and you’ll end up totally alone and everybody will believe you totally deserved it.

 And I probably did.

-You know what the problem is, aside from having pictured life differently than feeling old and terribly underused at age 22, is that once you’ve gotten used to playing at that level Bear and me did, there is just no way you’re ever going back.
+That once you’ve gotten used to playing at the level Bear and me did, there is just no way you’re ever going back.

 If he wants a normal family life with someone else, or a woman who will inspire him to be monogamous?